-Parameters indicated with an ID no. like "1x607" mean a universal parameter.
+Parameters indicated with an ID no. like "1x607" mean a universal parameter. x stands for circuit / parameter group.

 Disposal Note

 This symbol on the product indicates that it may not be disposed of as household waste.
 It must be handed over to the applicable take-back scheme for the recycling of electrical and electronic equipment.